An effective, compassionate, and fierce advocate, Tracey McLellan is delighted to be the MP for Banks Peninsula.

 Tracey attended the University of Canterbury where she graduated with a PhD in Psychology and worked for a number of years in clinical research.
 Her focus was to better understand different dementia disorders and what happens after childhood brain injury.
-Tracey currently works as an organiser for the New Zealand Nurses Organisation, supporting our nurses working in primary health and across the health sector.
+Tracey also worked as an organiser for the New Zealand Nurses Organisation supporting our nurses working in primary health and across the health sector.

 An avid cricket fan, with no cricket talent, Tracey has also been lucky to combine her love of sport and science by working to improve the way concussion is managed in sport.